Elastoplast: Background

-In 1928 Smith & Nephew of the UK acquired the licence to market and produce the Elastoplast range of bandages.
+In 1928, Smith & Nephew of the UK acquired the licence to market and produce the Elastoplast range of bandages.
 Beiersdorf bought the brand in 2000.

-In some countries in Europe Hansaplast, a brand name started by Beiersdorf in 1922, is used instead.
+In some European countries, Hansaplast, a brand name started by Beiersdorf in 1922, is used instead.
 A third trademark, named Curitas, is used in parts of Latin America.

 Nick Kochan wrote about Elastoplast in his book The World's Greatest Brands (1996); noting that "the early success of the brand was due to its high-stretch fabric material coupled with an effective adhesive"; and that it has as strong position in worldwide markets, particularly in the UK.

-In the 1970s Elastoplast marketed its Airstrip product as "the fresh air plaster".
+In the 1970s, Elastoplast marketed its Airstrip product as "the fresh air plaster".
 The plasters were sold in small flat tin.

-On 4 July 2005 Elastoplast launched a £1.1 million advertising campaign which introduced brand heroes called "the Plastermen", which had helped advertise the newly launched SilverHealing plasters.
+On 4 July 2005, Elastoplast launched a £1.1 million advertising campaign which introduced brand heroes called "the Plastermen", which had helped advertise the newly launched SilverHealing plasters.